This post is being expanded. Last edit: 1/20/19

 “Human beings have a demonstrated talent for self-deception when their emotions are stirred.” – Carl Sagan

-Emotion is how the mind assigns meaning and value to every conscious experience.
-Emotion drives our most pronounced behaviors and sustains our most powerful beliefs.
-Emotion alters our perception of reality and the scope of our morality.
-The truth is, our species is not as intelligent as sentient.
-We are guided not by how we think, but by how we feel.
-Thus, human nature suggests that the intellectual alignment of our species is dependent first on a shared emotional state.
-A global cooperation, then, would require a love that eliminates hate, a pride and happiness that includes every inhabitant of this planet.
-But these states of the sentient mind are, in nearly every circumstance, bound to a sense of purpose.
-And the greater the purpose, the more compelling the emotion, and the more powerful the unity.
-This principle of human nature is perhaps best illustrated by the religious mind and its craving for relevance.
+Emotion (e) is how the mind assigns meaning and value to every conscious experience.
+Emotion drives our most pronounced behaviors (b) and sustains our most powerful beliefs.
+Emotion alters our perception (p) of reality and the scope of our morality.
+Human nature suggests that human harmony (b) must involve a shared affective state (e).
+That is, a global unity would require a love that eliminates hate, a pride and happiness that includes everyone on Earth.
+And, looking at the most successful movements in history, a sharing of emotions (e) generally involves a shared sense of purpose (m).
+The higher the purpose (m) , the stronger the emotion (e), and the greater the unity (b).
+This principle of human nature is perhaps best demonstrated by the religious mind and its craving for relevance.

 “The deepest principle in human nature